Shidaisaurus

 Shidaisaurus is a genus of metriacanthosaurid dinosaur.
 Its fossil was found in early Middle Jurassic-age rocks of the Chuanjie Formation in Yunnan, China.
 It is known from a partial skeleton, holotype DML-LCA 9701-IV, found at the bottom of an assemblage of nine dinosaur individuals, lacking most of the tail vertebrae, ribs, pectoral girdle, and limb bones.
 Shidaisaurus was described in 2009 by Wu and colleagues.
 The type species is Shidaisaurus jinae.
-Generic name and specific name in combination refer to the Jin-Shidai ("Golden Age") Company that exploits the Jurassic World Park near the site.
+Generic name and specific name in combination refer to the Jin-Shidai ("Golden Age") Company that oversaw excavation and inspection of the Jurassic World Park near the site.

+Description

+Based on the known remains, Shidaisaurus was a medium-sized, predatory theropod much like its kin.
+Its skull bears many similarities to its close relative Sinraptor.
+Most of the posterior portion of the skull is preserved, including the frontals, parietals, nasals, teeth, and the braincase.
+Many elements of its skull resemble Sinraptor the most, such as the outline of the parietal bones.

+Most of the major portions of the braincase are preserved.
+The paroccipital process faces down and to the sides, much like other allosauroids.
+However, they do not project downward nearly as much as seen in Allosaurus, possibly owing to the animal's status as a very basal member.
+Certain aspects of Shidaisaurus braincase also resemble Sinraptor the most, such as the outline of the supraoccipital bones.